 Examinations Com: calendar, schedule and exam lists

-Students can register for examinations of the Faculty of Communication Sciences online at
+Students can register for examinations of the Faculty of Communication, Culture and Society online at

-Access to the platform is through your NetID.
+Access to the platform is through your edu-ID.

 The registration form consists of two sections: